metalshan/shortgit/README.md

-# shortgit
+# ShortGit
-Install and use git shortcuts
+An npm package to provide you with some git shortcuts to make life less painful

 ---